"A DAY WITH DAD" STORY:

 Not just monetary items.
 Even when I came home, the things I didn’t have, I made up for it by spending the time and doing the little things.
 That’s one of the things that makes me continue to be a good dad.
 I’ve been locked up with people who hate their dads because they weren’t around or in and out of prison but my daughter embraced me when I came home and I fear that if I go back, she’ll turn into one of those kids that can’t stand their father.

 What advice would you give to fathers?

 Never give up.
 Situations are going to be difficult and people are going to tell you what you can’t do.
 I’ll be transparent about my situation, with my son’s mother, we didn’t get along at first.
 All I could do was continue to be myself and be a great father and it took some time but she finally came around and apologized and said despite her bitterness from things that you’ve done to me, I’d always been great dad.
 I hear some guys say they don’t know what it means to be a father because my dad was never around -- that’s all the reason you should step up to the plate and be a great dad!
 Because you know what it feels like not to have one.
 Life ain’t easy, but you stick around long enough, you fall, you get back up, I think everything is gonna be alright.

 Being a Fashion Stylist and Jewelry designer, my life revolves around fashion, food and people.
-In these blogs you will find advice, tips, and references for all the best I have to offer about my brand, myself, home, and more.
+In these blogs you will get my reviews on products/brands, tips, and resources for all the best I have to offer about my brand, myself, home, and more.

 Everyday Fashion Icon Shop